Bulldogs Hold Off Madison In Shootout

 The four-year starter had one of his best showings in his final game, throwing for 306 yards and six touchdowns.
 He also rushed for 91 yards.

 The Bulldogs struck first, with Jenkins getting through a hole up the middle then escaping the secondary to race 50 yards for the score, less than five minutes into the game.
-Madison County came back with a drive that took more than 12 minutes off the clock and got the Mountaineers down inside the Luray five-yard line.
 A two-point run made it 8-0.
+Madison County came back with a drive that took more than 12 minutes off the clock and got the Mountaineers down inside the Luray 5-yard line.

 But another long run for Luray, this time Drayvin Stevens busting loose for 53 yards, quickly made it a 10-point Bulldogs advantage midway through the second quarter.